joem/jwm_kicad_symbols_misc/README.markdown

 SW_DPDT_LZX | a DPDT switch, made to look like the ones found in LZX's Cadet schematics Sync_Header_LZX | a LZX 14-pin sync header, made to look like the ones found in LZX's Cadet schematics

 Note 1: Due to the way the pin stacking works in `Eurorack_Header_LZX`, if you use NC flag on any of the pins, the ERC will give you a warning that pins marked NC are connected.
-To get around this, use one of the `_NC...` variations that have a permanent NC on certain pins built in to the symbol.
+To get around this, use one of the `_NC-...` variations that have a permanent NC on certain pins built in to the symbol.

 (Yes, so far they're mostly made to look like symbols from LZX's Cadet schematics which were made in Diptrace.
 As I work on more circuits in the future, I'll be adding more that are not emulating LZX's parts.)